 Shirley R. Steinberg, University of Calgary; Director of Institute of Youth and Community Studies, University of the West of Scotland

 Joe L. Kincheloe (1950-2008) The Paulo and Nita Freire International Project for Critical Pedagogy

-Rochelle Brock, Indiana University Northwest, USA
+Rochelle Brock, University of North Carolina, Greensboro, USA

 Luis Huerta-Charles, New Mexico State University, USA